 - vascular lesions

-Depending on the suspected aetiology in addition to MRI that is almost invariably indicated, CT and catheter angiography may also be required.
+Depending on the suspected etiology in addition to MRI that is almost invariably indicated, CT and catheter angiography may also be required.
 The features will vary according to the causative pathology and are therefore discussed separately.

 Treatment and prognosis